open-devops-repo/jenkins-plugins-collection/README.md

 * in .github/workflows/github-actions.yml replace tag "opendevopsrepo/jenkins-plugins-collection" with "{your hub.docker.com username}/{your new hub.docker.com repo name}"
 * set a Readme text on hub.docker.com (https://hub.docker.com/repository/docker/your-hub.docker.com-username/your-new-hub.docker.com-repo-name/general)

-After this setup, every push to "main" branch in your GitHub.com repo should trigger a CI build that uploads the docker image to your hub.docker.com repo.
+After this setup, every push to "main" branch in your GitHub.com repo should trigger a CI build (GitHub action) that uploads the docker image to your hub.docker.com repo.